knutkirkhorn/btc-value-cli/README.md

 Print the value in another currency.
 It will print out the value of the currency code.

 ### `--list`, `-l`
-Print a list of all available currencies.
+Print a list of all supported currencies.
 The full list is:
 ```
 AUD, BRL, CAD, CHF, CLP, CNY, CZK, DKK,